Olga Tufnell

 When Starkey was killed in 1938, the team finished the season then closed the site.
 Olga volunteered to write up the report of the dig and spent the following twenty years researching and writing up the majority of the excavation report.
 Olga's work has been regarded as the "pre-eminent source book for Palestinian archeology".
 Once the report was published, she turned her attention to cataloguing scarabs and other seals.

+Many of Olga Tufnell's original letters and photographs are housed today at the Palestine Exploration Fund in London.
+Those published from 1927-1938 provide insights into dig life and archaeology, as well as the wider socio-cultural, political, and gendered context of colonial life within Mandate-era Palestine.

 Early life

 Olga Tufnell was born on 26 January 1905 in Sudbury, Suffolk to a prominent landholding family.
 Her father, Beauchamp Le Fevre Tufnell had been a second lieutenant in the 4th Battalion of Essex Regiment, and her mother, Blanche, maintained a broad range of cultural interests, as well as working with the Anglo-Czech Society.
 Olga was a middle child with two brothers, Joliffe Gilbert Tufnell and Louis de Saumarez Tufnell.
 She spent her early life in Little Waltham, and was educated at schools in London and Belgium before going to finishing school in Italy.

-When Olga had completed her time at the finishing school in 1922, she went to help her mother's close friend Hilda Petrie and her husband Sir Flinders Petrie, with an exhibition of their recent finds at University College London, before taking on a secretarial role at the British School of Archaeology in Egypt.
+When Olga had completed her time at the finishing school in 1922, she went to help her mother's close friend Hilda Petrie and her husband Flinders Petrie, with an exhibition of their recent finds at University College London, before taking on a secretarial role at the British School of Archaeology in Egypt.
 She held the position of Hilda Petrie's secretary for five years, though she described it as "dull and repetitive work" in fundraising, but also spent some time drawing and repairing pottery.
 Olga's work evidently impressed Sir Flinders who, at the end of 1927, offered her an opportunity to assist him in the field in 1928.